Social Democratic Party of Switzerland

-The SP was founded on 21 October 1888 and is currently the second largest of the four leading coalition political parties in Switzerland.
-It is the only left-leaning party with representatives on the Federal Council, currently Alain Berset and Élisabeth Baume-Schneider.
-As of September 2019, the SP is the second largest political party in the Federal Assembly.
+The SP was founded on 21 October 1888 and is currently the second-largest of the four leading coalition political parties in Switzerland.
+It is positioning itself at the centre-left.
+Currently, Élisabeth Baume-Schneider and Beat Jans represent the party.
+As of January 2024, the SP is the second-largest political party in the Federal Assembly.

-Unlike most other Swiss parties, the SP is the largest pro-European party in Switzerland and supports Swiss membership of the European Union.
-Additionally, it is strongly opposed to capitalism and maintains a long-term goal of "overcoming capitalism".
+Amongst all pro-European parties in Switzerland, the SP is the largest, and unlike most other Swiss parties, the SP supports Swiss membership in the European Union.
+Additionally, it supports labour rights and tax incentives for companies that offer shares to employees.
 The party is a member of the Progressive Alliance and an associate member of the Party of European Socialists.

 History

-Before the establishment of the national SP, there were various 19th-century labour movements in Switzerland such as the Grütli Union, the Swiss Federation of Trade Unions and several local social-democratic parties.
+Before the establishment of the national SP, there were various 19th-century labour movements in Switzerland such as the Grütli Union, the Swiss Trade Union Federation and several local social democratic parties.
 Most of these labour parties only lasted a short time, until the foundation of the Social Democratic Party on 21 October 1888 (the Swiss Labour Day).
-Albert Steck of Bern composed the party's platform which emphasised democracy, rejected revolutionary aspirations and mandated a democratic solution to the social question.
+Albert Steck of Bern composed the party's platform which emphasised democracy, rejected revolutionary aspirations, and mandated a democratic solution to the social question.
 The first party president was Alexander Reichel of Bern.

 Two years after the party's foundation, Jakob Vogelsanger was the first Social Democrat to be elected to the National Council.
 In 1904, the moderate party platform was replaced at a party conference in Aarau with a Marxist program written by Otto Lang.
 The first-past-the-post voting system for elections to the National Council and the borders of the electorates initially prevented the party from achieving serious political power on the national level, despite growing numbers of supporters.
 Two popular initiatives for the introduction of a proportional voting system were rejected.

-The party's historical archives are hosted today by the Swiss Social Archives which was in 1906 by Paul Pflüger.
-At a 1912 party conference in Neuenburg, the question of women's suffrage was debated for the first time.
-The SP accepted a proposal which committed the party to take any opportunity to "agitate for the introduction of women's suffrage."
+The party's historical archives are hosted today by the Swiss Social Archives, which was founded in 1906 by Paul Pflüger.
+At a 1912 party conference in Neuchâtel, the question of women's suffrage was debated for the first time.
+The SP accepted a proposal that committed the party to take any opportunity to "agitate for the introduction of women's suffrage."